isomerpages/govtech-stp/pages/contactus.md

 ### 2) Application Status Checker

-<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Use the <a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank">STO Application Status Checker</a> to check on the status of any application you had submitted via the STO portal.
+<p style=" line-height:1.35; margin-top:10px; margin-bottom:20px;">Use the <a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank">STO Application Status Checker</a> to check on the status of any application you had submitted via the STO portal.
 This includes any online entry applications submitted by non-fully vaccinated travellers, as well as the use of the Vaccination Check Portal.
 </p>

 <!--<div style="padding:10px 20px 10px; 20px; vertical-align:middle; text-align:center;  margin-bottom:20px; font-size:20px; line-height:1.0; background-color:#E8E8E8; border-style: solid; border-width: 1px;"><a href="https://eservices.ica.gov.sg/STO/safeTravel/enquiry" target="_blank"><b>Application status checker</b></a></div>-->

-<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Do not use the checker if you are non-fully vaccinated and a: </p>
+<p style=" line-height:1.35; margin-top:10px; margin-bottom:15px;">Do not use the checker if you are non-fully vaccinated and a: </p>
 <ul>
 				<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Short-term visitor who had sought entry on compassionate grounds; OR</li>
 				<li style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">Long-term pass holder who had sought entry permission directly with the Ministry of Education (MOE) and Ministry of Manpower (MOM).</li>
 			</ul>

-<p style="font-size:18px; line-height:1.35; margin-top:10px; margin-bottom:10px;">If you are any of the above-mentioned travellers, your entry approval letters will be sent to you via email.
+<p style=" line-height:1.35; margin-top:20px; margin-bottom:10px;">If you are any of the above-mentioned travellers, your entry approval letters will be sent to you via email.
 If you did not receive the approval letter, <a href="https://go.gov.sg/sto-enquiry" target="_blank">write to the Safe Travel Office for assistance.</a></p>

 <div id="enquiry"></div>